pavittr/sample.liberty.docker.gradle/README.md

 ## Testing the application is running

-Once you have the application running, you will be able to go to [your dashboard](https://new-console.ng.bluemix.net/dashboard/compute#container) and see the application running.
-The application will be available at `http://<appName>:9080/myApp`.
+Once the deploy has completed you will be able to go to [your dashboard](https://new-console.ng.bluemix.net/dashboard/compute#container) and see the application running.
+In the `Container details` panel you will see port 9080 is bound to the container, click on the port number to see the Liberty Welcome Page.
+You can then append `/myApp` to the URL to access your application.